 BA, Archaeology, Yale University

-Anthro 305 – The Celtic World (Online Syllabus)
+Anthro 305 - The Celtic World (Sample Syllabus)

-Anthro 307 – World Archaeology: Foundations of Civilization (Online Syllabus)
+Anthro 307 - World Archaeology: Foundations of Civilization (Sample Syllabus)

-Anthro 426 – Who Owns the Past?
-(Online Syllabus)
+Anthro 426 - Who Owns the Past?
+(Sample Syllabus)

-Anthro 802 – Perspectives on Prehistory (Online Syllabus)
+Anthro 802 - Perspectives on Prehistory (Sample Syllabus)

-Anthro 942 – Archaeology of Gender (Online Syllabus)
+Anthro 942 - Seminar: Archaeology of Gender (Sample Syllabus)

 Professor Arnold's area of expertise is the pre-Roman European Iron Age, but in the course of her career she has participated in archaeological projects ranging from the Middle Bronze Age through the early medieval period in western Europe.
 Since 1999 she has co-directed a research project in southwest-Germany focused on the burial record of the early Iron Age Heuneburg hillfort and its environs.
 Finds from those excavations were featured in Die Welt der Kelten: Zentren der Macht - Kostbarkeiten der Kunst, a major exhibition in Stuttgart in 2012-2013.
 Her work has been directed toward the following research topics: the archaeological interpretation and analysis of complex societies, particularly as reflected in mortuary contexts; material culture as a symbolic system and a means of communicating social relationships; the archaeological interpretation of prehistoric gender configurations in burial contexts; and the socio-political history of archaeology and museum collecting, especially their involvement in identity construction in 19th and 20th century nationalist and ethnic movements in Europe and the United States.
 She published a ground-breaking article on the use and abuse of archaeology for political purposes in Nazi Germany in Antiquity in 1990 that has been reprinted repeatedly.
 In addition to being the founding Editor of the on-line peer-reviewed journal e-Keltoi, she is a member of numerous editorial boards, including the History of Archaeology series for Oxford University Press and the History of Archaeology Commission of the UISPP.